 Q. Why does my tax bill include payments to the Alberta School Foundation Fund and Beaver Foundation?

 A. The County is required to levy taxes to pay a requisition to the Alberta School Foundation Fund ($3,271,717) and the Beaver Foundation ($175,497).
-The Beaver Foundation requisition remained the same, the loss in assessment means that all properties will experience a mill rate increase of 0.3%.
+The Beaver Foundation requisition remained the same, but the loss in assessment means that all properties will experience a mill rate increase of 0.3%.

 The education requisition decreased by $55,486.
 However, due to the loss in non-residential assessment and a shift in the tax burden as mentioned above, school mill rates for residential properties will increase by 1.2%.
 The non-residential mill rate will decrease by 3.9%.